VietnamOfficial Name: Socialist Republic of Vietnam

 U.S. citizen travelers have been summoned by immigration or local security officials for reasons that are unclear or not explicitly related to any suspected or alleged violation of law.
 These travelers have sometimes been prevented from departing Vietnam for several days.
 We recommend that U.S. citizens finding themselves in this situation contact the U.S. Embassy or Consulate General for further information and/or assistance.

-Photography: Taking photographs of anything that could be perceived as being of military or security interest may result in problems such as being questioned by authorities, being assessed a fine, and your travel being delayed for several days.
-You should be cautious when traveling near military bases and avoid photographing in these areas.
+Photography: Taking photographs of anything that could be perceived as being of military or security interest may result in problems such as being questioned by authorities, being assessed a fine, and/or your travel being delayed for several days.
+You should be cautious when traveling near military bases and avoid photography in these areas.

-Property: Foreigners are generally not allowed to purchase real estate in Vietnam.
+Property: As of July, 2015, foreign nationals resident in Vietnam may purchase real estate in Vietnam, but subject to special approval from local authorities.
 Vietnamese laws governing real estate differ substantially from those in the United States.
-Therefore, you may wish to consult with competent legal counsel before entering into any transaction.
+Therefore, you may wish to seeseek competent legal advice before entering into any real estate transaction.
 You should also exercise extreme caution if entering into any transaction through a third party.
-See above regarding the changes in Vietnamese nationality law which may affect U.S. citizens residing in Vietnam who also hold Vietnamese citizenship.

 Disputes: The Vietnamese government has occasionally seized the passports and blocked the departure of foreigners involved in commercial disputes.
 U.S. citizens whose passports have been seized by Vietnamese authorities should contact the Embassy or Consulate General for assistance.